 Fig 4.
 Alignment of gimme_102_Improbizer_GCGTTATACCCGAGGATCAG (top) and DME_GADGAYKAS(bottom).
 This alignment has a p-value of 2.10e-04.

 Once 12 motifs were selected we used Tomtom[7] to search for known Arabidopsis thaliana transcription factor binding sites related to our 12 motifs.
 Our search returned 129 statistically significant (i.e., having a p-value of less than 9e-3) related known binding sites from ArabidopsisDAPv1 (113) and CIS_BP_Arabidopsis_thaliana (16).
 After manual research of the 129 binding sites we selected 11 that were known to have pollen related functions.

-The related transcription binding sites in table 2 all build significance for our findings.
-The most significant of what we found was CAMTA5 which has been identified as pollen specific in Arabidopsis thaliana.
+We notice that one of the motif is highly similar (p-value = 1.57304e-06) to the known (Brassinazole Resistant 1) BZR1 binding motif. brassinosteroid (BR) is an important class of steroid hormones in plants that regulates gene expression and cell development[3], [4].
+BZR1 is a key transcription factor in the BR signaling pathway, where the binding of BR to a cell surface receptor kinase (BRI1) directly regulates the phosphorylation of BZR1, which then binds to the promoters of BR responsive genes [3].
+BR is first discovered in pollen where it regulates cell elongation.
+Although it is later found in all tissues, the highest abundance is found primarily in pollen, seeds and fruit [4].
+The discovery of BZR1-like binding site in the promoters of pollen-specific HRGP suggests that these HRGPs are likely to be regulated by the BR signaling pathway.
+Indeed, cell wall modification is reported to be one of the major functions targeted by the BR pathway [4].
+The consensus sequence of BR-responsive element (BRRE) is CGTGYG reported in [4] and NCRCACGTGYNNNNNNNNNN reported in [5].
+The consensus of is NNCACNCGTNNDDDHNDNNNNH.
+Given that gimme_105_Improbizer_AACACACGTTTATTAGATGTTT is significantly similar to BZR1 binding motif, it is likely to be a variant of BR-responsive element (BRRE) with a common core element CACNCGT (one mismatch in the middle).

 Table 2.
 Known transcription factor binding sites related to the motifs with pollen related functions.
 This table shows information to identify the binding sites related to the 12 discovered motifs, as well as short summary of pollen related function associated with that transcription factor binding site.